 The Ones to Skip (for Most Developers)

 Hyper: Electron-based terminal.
-High latency makes it impractical for heavy terminal use.
+High memory usage and latency make it impractical for heavy terminal use when faster alternatives like WezTerm or Kitty are available.

 Recommendations by Platform